osbesdl/OSBES-Preset-Repository/CONTRIBUTING.md

     a.
 Your preset's name must not include "OSBES" as the main part of the name, however you are allowed to use it to indicate that your preset is a port (For example, "Vanilla Normals Renewed for OSBES")

     b.
 Your preset must not be the same as or extremely similar to an existing preset

+8. Your preset must work with the OSBES version you are targeting